 Being secure in love also frees us from the need that some have to put others down with sarcasm or cutting comments in order to make them look better.
 With agape love in force in our lives, we find it easy to keep quiet about genuine achievements.
 To quote Mrs. C Nuzum again, Love does not think, I know how things ought to be done- my opinions and advise are better than the opinion and advise of others – I live better, am used of God more, know more than the other person.

 Though agape love doesn’t show off or need affirmation, it is also important to note that true humility can accept genuine thanks and applaud for good performance.
-I learned this in my own life over 30 years ago after performing the special music during a Thursday night church service.
+I learned this in my own life almost 30 years ago after performing the special music during a Thursday night church service.
 Someone came to me and told me how beautiful they thought my voice was and how well I performed the song.
 To which I replied, It wasn’t me, brother, it was just the Lord!
 My friend who complimented me then abruptly took me to a side hallway an told me that I was actually walking in a false humility; that if I were truly self effacing and humble I would say a simple thank you to any person complimenting my performance.
 I should afterward get alone and give God all the glory for using me to bless others; deflecting the thanks privately to Him who helped me.

 Love deals a death blow to pride!
 Meditate today on the love of God, and allow it put your own personal pride in it’s place!